RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/WebHook-Stuff/Editing a WebHook Message.md

 Editing a WebHook Message {#editingawebhookmessage}
 ============
-- Execute the, `DiscordCoreAPI::WebHooks::editWebHookMessageAsync()` function, while passing in a value of type `DiscordCoreAPI::EditWebHookMessageData`, with a return value of type `auto` or `DiscordCoreAPI::Message`.
+- Execute the, `WebHooks::editWebHookMessageAsync()` function, while passing in a value of type `EditWebHookMessageData`, with a return value of type `auto` or `Message`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp